sherlyfebrianti96/React-Coin-Move/README.md

+# React Coin Move Application

+This is an application built in [React](https://reactjs.org/).

+We can move (drag) Coins from one area into another area.

+## How to Play

+Here is the complete [step-by-step (with image) about how to play the application](./documentation/step-by-step.md).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).